khmarbaise/blog.soebes.de/content/blog/2014/03/2014-03-24-apache-maven-shared-utils-0-dot-6-released.md

 Improvement:

- * {% chjl MSHARED-320 %} - Be able to mask some arguments in the commandLine API
+ * [MSHARED-320](https://issues.apache.org/jira/browse/MSHARED-320) - Be able to mask some arguments in the commandLine API

 Enjoy,